-What's New in The First Year of This Plan
+What's New in The Second Year of This Plan

-This new 3-Year Education Plan, approved May 28, 2024, continues the work described in the previous plan and reported on in the division's Annual Education Results Report.
-No evidence has been found in student achievement results, staff, student, and parent survey results, nor in any of the individual school plans to suggest our 3 priority areas need to change.
-There are however a few small changes from the previous plan worth noting:
+The updated 3-Year Education Plan, approved May 27, 2025, continues the work described in the previous year plan and reported on in the division's Annual Education Results Report.
+Evidence from student achievement results, staff, student, and parent survey results, and in individual school plans support a continued focus on our current 3 priority areas.
+There are, however, a few small changes from the previous plan worth noting: